Grand Bazaar, Isfahan

-In the Qeysarie bazaar, there are many historical buildings such as Nimavar school, Sadr school, Khayyatha mosque, No mosque, Zolfaghar mosque, Shishe mosque and Jarchi mosque.
-The Qeysarie gate is the main entrance of the bazaar.

 History

-It was originally constructed during the 11th century, on the southwest wing of Jameh Mosque and Kohneh Square but various arcades and rooms were later added to it.
-The present remnant dates from the Safavid period, during which the Qaysariya Bazaar was built on the north wing of Naqsh-e Jahan Square, a square which was developed as a substitute for Kohneh Square.
+It was originally constructed during the 11th century on the southwest wing of the Jameh Mosque and Kohneh Square, but various arcades and rooms were later added.

-The bazaar, one of the oldest and largest bazaars in the Middle East, dates to Saljuqid and Safavid era and is the longest roofed market in the world.
-The site has been destroyed several times and the contemporary bazaar dates to the 17th century.
+The bazaar, one of the oldest and largest in the Middle East, dates to Seljuk and Safavid eras and is the longest roofed market in the world.
+The site has been destroyed several times before the current bazaar was constructed in the 17th century.
 The bazaar is a vaulted two-kilometre street linking the old city with the new.

 In the Middle-East, bazaars were typically situated in close proximity to the mosque and the Isfahan Bazaar is no exception.
-The Bazaar of Isfahan is located in downtown old Isfahan, Iran, in the northern section of the Naqsh-e Jahan Square.
-The main entrance called Qeisarieh stretches through to the Friday mosque Jameh Mosque the oldest mosque in Isfahan, and one of the oldest in Iran.
+The Bazaar of Isfahan is located in downtown old Isfahan, in the northern section of the Naqsh-e Jahan Square.
+The main entrance called Qeisarieh stretches through to Jameh Mosque, the oldest mosque in Isfahan, and one of the oldest in Iran.

-Before entering the Grand Bazaar visitors can see views of the square, which is one of the biggest squares in the entire world.
-All around the square are bazaars full of Persian handicrafts.